But that’s not what he finds when he looks outside.

 “How about you, Adam?
 Do you go out for any sports?”
 Eric asked.

 “So, Adam, you’re a sophomore, right?”
 John asked.

 “Nope.
 I’m a freshman — the only one on the varsity team.
 I’m in the 120 weight class.
-I weigh 115 — though maybe not right now after everything that I ate for dinner!”
+I weigh 115 — though maybe not right now after everything that I ate for dinner and dessert!”